 The purpose of the optimization process is to help your end customers have the best experience viewing your assets - whether that is in 3D, Augmented Reality, or VR.

 Most AR devices today are found on mobile phones.
 The processor and system ram have limitations that laptops & desktops don’t.

-- Keep the numbers of material shaders less than 6
+- Keep the numbers of material shaders to 5 or fewer.

 - Make sure you don’t use multiple materials assigned to different faces within a single object.
 Use textures to define material differences or break the model apart by the material.
 Tools like Quixel Suite, Substance Painter, Mari, or Mudbox are great for doing this painting work.